-Riding Obama Wave Into a Second TermNews, Satire Shows Hope to Sustain Post-Election Interest 12/09/2012 7:00 PM Eastern
+Riding Obama Wave Into A Second TermNews, Satire Shows Hope To Sustain Post-Election Interest 12/19/2012 1:54 PM Eastern

-Strong African-American voter turnout is credited with re-electing President Obama, and African- American targeted public-affairs and political satire shows on cable played an important role in keeping black voters engaged and excited about re-electing the country’s first black president.
+Strong African-American voter turnout is credited with helping re-elect President Obama, and African-American targeted public affairs and political satire shows on cable played an important role in keeping black voters engaged and excited about re-electing the country’s first black president.

 Satirical shows like Comedy Central’s Key & Peele and FX’s Totally Biased With W. Kamau Bell put a consistent comedic light on issues that, for the most part, were not heavily covered by the mainstream media.

-Such shows also used humor to break down oftencomplicated political issues like the country’s debt situation, or poked fun at otherwise controversial issues, like the flap over Obama’s birth certificate.
+Such shows also used humor to break down often complicated political issues like the country’s debt situation, or poked fun at otherwise controversial issues like Obama’s birth certificate.

-“We’d love to think that there was some influence being made,” said Keegan-Michael Key, half of the starring tandem (with Jordan Peele) in sketch-comedy series Key & Peele, which Comedy Central renewed last month for a third season.
+“We’d love to think that there was some influence being made,” said Keegan-Michael Key, half of the starring tandem (with Jordan Peele) in sketch comedy Key & Peele, which Comedy Central renewed last month for a third season.

 “People are hustling looking for work or are overworked and don’t have as much time to spend looking at issues and absorbing issues,” Key said.
 “We wanted to make it our jobs to look at the civics of the situation and then we’ll distill it as best we can.
-When you can distill things down like that, it hopefully allows the populace to say, ‘Now I understand and that makes sense to me.’ ”
+When you can distill things down like that it hopefully allows the populace to say ‘now that I understand, and that makes sense to me.”

 The presence of African-American comics and journalists discussing these issues afforded them more credibility and influence with black viewers.

-The freshman series, which was given an additional 13-episode order last month, averages about 28% African-American viewers — more than double FX’s average tally of 13%.
+The freshman series, which was given an additional 13 –episode order last month, averages about 28% African-American viewers -- more than double FX’s tally of 13%.

-Both Totally Biased and Key & Peele will continue to focus on political issues and will include criticism of the president when warranted, hosts said.
+The shows will continue to focus on political issues and will criticism of the President when warranted, hosts said.

 “The great thing about Obama being back in office is that we can now talk about the times when he’s not so great of a president,” Bell said.
 “There are some things that he’s done that have been great, but there are certainly other things that we can talk about.
 I don’t want Totally Biased to mean totally Democratic.”

 T.J.
-Holmes, host of BET’s weekly late-night series Don’t Sleep!, which launched this past October, said it’s just as important now to keep African-Americans engaged and informed about what’s going on in the country politically as it was before the election.
+Holmes, host of BET’s weekly late-night series Don’t Sleep!, which launched this past October, said that it’s just as important to keep African-Americans engaged and informed about what’s going on in the country politically now than it was before the election.

-“We absolutely have to,” Holmes said.
+“We absolutely have to,” said Holmes.
 “We have to stay on it and keep viewers engaged, informed.
 We have an opportunity now over the next four years where we can reel them in because of President Obama, but we can keep them interested past President Obama.”